2022 United States House of Representatives elections in New York: District 5

 The 5th district is based in Southeast Queens, including the neighborhoods of Jamaica, Hollis, Laurelton, Richmond Hill, Ozone Park, Howard Beach, and the Rockaways.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+32 and voted for Joe Biden by 63 points in 2020.
-The incumbent is Democrat Gregory Meeks, who was reelected unopposed with 99.3% of the vote in 2020.
+It had a PVI of D+32 and voted for Joe Biden by 63 points in 2020.
+The incumbent was Democrat Gregory Meeks, who was reelected unopposed with 99.3% of the vote in 2020.